graial/teensy_rake/README.md

  1. to give Arduino developers an introduction into the world of Embedded TDD
  2. to achieve a multi-targetting buildchain that allows a developer to build an embedded TDD-application that can be ported to multiple devices from multiple vendors

  The first goal is executed on via this blog post.
-So if you are an Arduino developer interested in levelling up your C-programming skills, you can start with this blog post *to be posted soon!*
+So if you are an Arduino developer interested in levelling up your C-programming skills, you can start with this [blog post](http://sunetrike.com/open-source/embedded/teensy/a-test-drive-build-system-for-teensy/)*

  The second goal is admittedly more ambitious and may very well be a bigger challenge than my time and programming skills can deliver on.